kristianmandrup/project-synch/README.md

 # Project synch

-Synchronize a Rails project structure.
+Synchronize a Rails project structure at a more fine-grained level.

 The success of any large project is only as good as its structural parts that should be aligned at all levels.
 Traditionally most Rails projects have lacked a common structure across views, locale files, css/sass files and so on.
 Rails ans similar frameworks have so far limited this enforced structure approach to restfulness (model/controller/view files) and lately css and coffe/javascript files for each generated view.